opensafely-core/r-docker/README.md

 We recommend not choosing a date within the first week of a new version of R being released, because there may be alot of packages updated on CRAN during this time.

 If you choose a version of R that is not the current version of R we recommend following the rocker approach and choosing the CRAN date as the day before the next version of R was released.
 For example, if choosing R 4.4.1, R 4.4.2 was released on 2024-10-31 and so we choose 2024-10-30 as the CRAN date.

+You can find out when the next release of R is scheduled for on the [R developer page](https://developer.r-project.org/).